Online gambling directory

 you play for four hours.
 That means that you play through about

-6,000 of which the casino expects to grab 0.8 percent - if you're
+6,000 credits of which the casino expects to take 0.8 percent - if you're

 playing perfect basic strategy.
 This amounts to a loss of only 48